bashrc2/epicyon/specification/activitypub.md

 **ActivityPub conformant Client**
 This designation applies to any implementation of the entirety of the client portion of the client to server protocol.

-**ActivityPub conformant Server / Instance**
+**ActivityPub conformant Server/Instance**
 This designation applies to any implementation of the entirety of the server portion of the client to server protocol.

-**ActivityPub conformant Federated Server / Instance** This designation applies to any implementation of the entirety of the federation protocols.
+**ActivityPub conformant Federated Server/Instance** This designation applies to any implementation of the entirety of the federation protocols.

 It is called out whenever a portion of the specification only applies to implementation of the federation protocol.
 In addition, whenever requirements are specified, it is called out whether they apply to the client or server (for the client-to-server protocol) or whether referring to a sending or receiving server in the server-to-server protocol.

 ## 3. Objects

-Objects are the core concept around which both ActivityStreams and ActivityPub are built.
+Objects are the core concept around which both [ActivityStreams](https://www.w3.org/TR/activitystreams-core) and ActivityPub are built.
 Objects are often wrapped in Activities and are contained in streams of Collections, which are themselves subclasses of Objects.
 See the Activity-Vocabulary document, particularly the [Core Classes](https://www.w3.org/TR/activitystreams-vocabulary/#types); ActivityPub follows the mapping of this vocabulary very closely.

-ActivityPub defines some terms in addition to those provided by ActivityStreams.
+ActivityPub defines some terms in addition to those provided by [ActivityStreams](https://www.w3.org/TR/activitystreams-core).
 These terms are provided in the ActivityPub [JSON-LD context](http://www.w3.org/TR/json-ld/#the-context) at `https://www.w3.org/ns/activitystreams`.
 Implementers *SHOULD* include the ActivityPub context in their object definitions.
 Implementers *MAY* include additional context as appropriate.

 ActivityPub shares the same [URI / IRI conventions as in ActivityStreams](https://www.w3.org/TR/activitystreams-core/#urls).